F5Networks/f5-declarative-onboarding/docs/composing-a-declaration.rst

 To transmit the declaration, you POST the declaration to the URI ``<BIG-IP IP address>/mgmt/shared/declarative-onboarding``.
 If you are using a single NIC BIG-IP, include port 8443: ``<BIG-IP IP address>:8443/mgmt/shared/declarative-onboarding``

+..
+TIP:: You can use GET to the URI ``https://<BIG-IP>/mgmt/shared/declarative-onboarding`` to track whether a declaration is successful or get information on why it failed.

 In this section, we first show the sample declaration, and then we break it down and describe its parts.
 If you are unfamiliar with any of the BIG-IP terminology, see the `F5 Knowledge Center <https://support.f5.com/csp/knowledge-center/software/BIG-IP?module=BIG-IP%20LTM&version=13.1.0>`_.